Getting Tenant Insurance as a Student in Canada

 Can You Share Your Policy With Roommates?

 Yes, you can share your student tenant insurance policy with a roommate.
 However, the specifics of sharing your policy may differ between insurers.
-They may limit the number of people who can share a tenant insurance policy and usually only allow two people per policy.
+They may limit the number of people who can share a tenant insurance policy, usually allowing only two people per policy.
 Some insurers may also charge you for adding another person to your policy.

 While you can share your tenant policy with roommates, it’s not necessarily the best idea.
 Consider your circumstances and decide whether or not sharing your policy is appropriate for your situation.